-There are some other fire safety duties you need to comply with:
+There are some other fire safety duties with which you need to comply:

-- You must appoint one or more competent persons, depending on the size and use of your premises, to carry out any of the preventative and protective measures required by the Order and Regulations (you can nominate yourself for this purpose).
-A competent person is someone with enough training and experience or knowledge and other qualities to be able to implement these measures properly. - You must provide your employees with clear and relevant information on the risks to them identified by the fire risk assessment, about the measures you have taken to prevent fires, and how these measures will protect them if a fire breaks out. - You must consult your employees (or their elected representatives) about nominating people to carry out particular roles in connection with fire safety and about proposals for improving the fire precautions. - You must, before you employ a child, provide a parent with clear and relevant information on the risks to that child identified by the risk assessment, the measures you have put in place to prevent/protect them from fire and inform any other appropriate person of any risks to that child arising from their undertaking. - You must inform non-employees, such as temporary or contract workers, of the relevant risks to them, and provide them with information about who are the nominated competent persons, and about the fire safety procedures for the premises. - You must co-operate and co-ordinate with other appropriate persons who also have premises in the building, inform them of any significant risks you find, and how you will seek to reduce/control those risks which might affect the safety of their employees. - You must provide the employer of any person from an outside organisation who is working in your premises (e.g. an agency providing temporary staff) with clear and relevant information on the risks to those employees and the preventative and protective measures taken.
-You must also provide those employees with appropriate instructions and relevant information about the risks to them.
+- You must appoint one or more competent persons, depending on the size and use of your premises and facilities, to carry out any of the preventative and protective measures required by the Order and Regulations (you can nominate yourself for this purpose).
+A competent person is someone with enough training and experience or knowledge and qualities to be able to implement these measures properly. - You must provide your employees with clear and relevant information on the risks to them identified in the fire risk assessment, about the measures you have taken to prevent fires, and how these measures will protect them if a fire breaks out. - You must consult your employees (or their elected representatives) about nominating people to carry out particular roles in connection with fire safety and about proposals for improving the fire precautions. - You must inform non-employees, such as temporary or contract workers, of the relevant risks to them, and provide them with information about who are the nominated competent persons and about the fire safety procedures for the premises. - You must co-operate and co-ordinate with other appropriate persons in your transport premises, inform them of any significant risks you find and how you will seek to reduce/ control those risks that might affect the safety of their employees.

-- If you are not the employer but have any control of premises which contain more than one workplace, you are also responsible for ensuring that the requirements of the Order and Regulations are complied with in those parts over which you have control. - You must consider the presence of any dangerous substances and the risk this presents to relevant persons from fire. - You must establish a suitable means of contacting the emergency services and provide them with any relevant information about dangerous substances. - You must provide appropriate information, instruction and training to your employees, during their normal working hours, about the fire precautions in your workplace, when they start working for you, and from time to time throughout the period they work for you. - You must ensure that the premises and any equipment provided in connection with firefighting, fire detection and warning, or emergency routes and exits are covered by a suitable system of maintenance, and are maintained by a competent person in an efficient state, in efficient working order and in good repair. - Your employees must co-operate with you to ensure the workplace is safe from fire and its effects, and must not do anything that will place themselves or other people at risk.
+- You must provide the employer of any person from an outside organisation who is working in your premises (e.g. a contractor providing temporary staff) with clear and relevant information on the risks to those employees and the preventative and protective measures taken.
+You must also provide those employees with appropriate instructions and relevant information about the risks to them. - If you are not the employer but have control of premises which contain more than one workplace, you are also responsible for ensuring that the requirements of the Order and Regulations are complied with in those parts over which you have control. - You must consider the presence of any dangerous substances and the fire risk that this presents to relevant persons from fire. - You must establish a suitable means of contacting the emergency services and provide them with any relevant information about dangerous substances. - You must provide appropriate information, instruction and training to your employees, during their normal working hours, about the fire precautions in your workplace, when they start working for you (induction training) and from time to time throughout the period that they work for you. - You must ensure that the premises, facilities and any equipment provided in connection with firefighting, fire detection and warning, or emergency routes and exits are all covered by a suitable system of maintenance, and are maintained by a competent person so that they are in an efficient state, in efficient working order and in good repair. - Your employees must co-operate with you to ensure that the workplace is safe from fire and its effects, and they must not do anything that will place themselves or other people at risk.

 The above outline some of the main requirements of the Order and Regulations.
-The rest of this guide will explain how you might meet these requirements.
+The rest of this guide will explain how you can meet these requirements.